 To determine the Annual Overdraft for the previous WY, WRD determines the inflows and outflows of the CBWCB.
-In the previous WY 2017/18, natural inflows (storm water capture, areal recharge, and net groundwater underflow) were quite low due to a dry year and totaled only 49,215 AF.
-Total pumping in the basins was 220,697 AF.
-The Annual Overdraft is the total outflows that exceed the natural inflows, or 171,482 AF.
+In the previous WY 2018/19, natural inflows (storm water capture, areal recharge, and net groundwater underflow) were higher due to a wet year and totaled 191,390 AF.
+Total pumping in the basins was 208,114 AF.
+The Annual Overdraft is the total outflows that exceed the natural inflows, or 16,724 AF.

 For the current and ensuing WY estimates for Annual Overdraft, the concept of "Average Annual Groundwater Deficiency" is utilized.
 The Average Annual Groundwater Deficiency is the long-term average of natural inflows minus total outflows and represents the long term average deficit in the basins.
 The development of the USGS/WRD computer model derived these long term average inflow and outflow terms.
 Table 4 presents this information, which concluded that the Average Annual Groundwater Deficiency is 105,385 AFY.
-Values for the Average Annual Groundwater Deficiency is 105,385 AFY.
 Values for the Average Annual Groundwater Deficiency are based on the 30-year average inflows and outflows as calculated by the computer model which was built to simulate groundwater conditions from October 1970 through September 2000.
 Long-term average inflows are influenced by the amount of precipitation falling on the District as well as for storm water capture at the spreading grounds.
 Table 5 and Figure A show the historical precipitation amounts in the District.
 Current measurements are utilized from LACDPW Precipitation Station #383 (Imperial Yard) located in unincorporated County land near the cities of South Gate, Downey, and Lynwood.

 The calculation of the Average Annual Groundwater Deficiency represents that, in general, WRD needs to replenish about 105,385 AFY assuming long-term average conditions over that 30 year period for the water balance to reach equilibrium, the overall change in storage to equal zero, and groundwater levels to remain relatively constant.
 To estimate the current and ensuing year Annual Overdraft, adjustments are made to the Average Annual Groundwater Deficiency for any expected deviations in the current and ensuing water years.
 Table 6 presents these adjustments and the calculation of the Annual Overdraft.
-For the current and ensuing water years, the Annual Overdraft is estimated at 72,100 AF.
+For the current and ensuing water years, the Annual Overdraft is estimated at 67,800 AF.